Katie Eder

+Katie Eder is currently finishing up her undergraduate degree in American Studies at Stanford University with a concentration in transforming the American Political System.

 In December 2019, Eder was named one of Forbes 30 under 30 in Law and Policy.

 Early life and education

 Eder was born and raised in Milwaukee, Wisconsin.
 Katie graduated from Shorewood High School in 2018 and started at Stanford University in the fall of 2020.
 She is the youngest of five children.